speedarius/rafters/README.md

 # Rafters

+!!!
+STILL UNDER ACTIVE DEVELOPMENT.
+USE AT YOUR OWN RISK !!!

 Rafters lets you think about each page of your application as a collection of small pieces instead of monolithic, difficult to maintain views.